Middle English: Late Middle English

-In the English-speaking areas of lowland Scotland, an independent standard was developing, based on the Northumbrian dialect.
-This would develop into what came to be known as the Scots language.
+In the English-speaking areas of lowland Scotland, an independent standard was developing, based on the Northumbrian Old English.
+This would develop into what came to be known as the Early Scots.

 A large number of terms for abstract concepts were adopted directly from scholastic philosophical Latin (rather than via French).
 Examples are "absolute", "act", "demonstration", and "probable".

 Transition to Early Modern English

-The Chancery Standard of written English emerged c.
-1430 in official documents that, since the Norman Conquest, had normally been written in French.
-Like Chaucer's work, this new standard was based on the East Midlands-influenced speech of London.
-Clerks using this standard were usually familiar with French and Latin, influencing the forms they chose.
-The Chancery Standard, which was adopted slowly, was used in England by bureaucrats for most official purposes, excluding those of the Church and legalities, which used Latin and Law French respectively.
+Emerging around 1430, the Chancery Standard was an official written English dialect firmly rooted in the East Midlands-influenced speech of London.
+This administrative script was pioneered in August 1417 when King Henry V began issuing his Signet letters to government officials in English, establishing a uniform style that directly influenced modern spelling.
+Multilingual clerks, proficient in French and Latin, shaped this blueprint by blending local London speech with Central East Midland Lollard texts.
+Although the Church and courts initially resisted by maintaining Latin and Law French, this national standard was slowly adopted by royal bureaucrats for most official purposes.

 The Chancery Standard's influence on later forms of written English is disputed, but it did undoubtedly provide the core around which Early Modern English formed.
 Early Modern English emerged with the help of William Caxton's printing press, developed during the 1470s.
 The press stabilized English through a push towards standardization, led by Chancery Standard enthusiast and writer Richard Pynson.
 Early Modern English began in the 1540s after the printing and wide distribution of the English Bible and Prayer Book, which made the new standard of English publicly recognisable and lasted until about 1650.